claudiospizzi/SecurityFever/README.md

   is useful if just the simple secure string object is required.

 * **New-VaultEntry**
-  Create a new entry in the Windows Credential Manager vault. he credential type and persist location can be specified.
+  Create a new entry in the Windows Credential Manager vault.
+The credential type and persist location can be specified.
 By default, a generic entry with no special purpose is created on the local machine persist location.

+* **Remove-VaultEntry**
+  Remove an existing entry in the Windows Credential Manager vault.
+The cmdlet accepts pipeline input with credential entry objects.

 * **Get-SecurityActivity**
   Get security and life-cycle related events on the target computer like start